Lymph Node Biopsy

 - Avoid eating or drinking anything after midnight if you will have general anesthesia.

-- Local anesthesia—just the area that is being operated on is numbed; given as an injection and may also be given with a sedative
+- Local anesthesia—Just the area that is being operated on is numbed.

-- General anesthesia is used for open biopsies—blocks pain and keeps you asleep through the surgery; given through an IV in your hand or arm
+- General anesthesia is used for open biopsies—General anesthesia blocks pain and keeps you asleep through the procedure.

 Description of the Procedure